mfem/mfem/miniapps/mhd/README.md

 glvis -np 4 -m mesh -g sol_phi -k "mmc" -ww 800 -wh 800
 ```
 This example is identical to the explicit run, but we note that we take a much larger time step dt=5.
 It demonstrates the advantage of physics-based preconditioning.
-However, this particular test is extremely simple, so the computational time for both solvers are comparable.
+However, this particular test is very simple, so the computational time for both solvers is comparable.
 Implicit solvers will show a significant speedup as we refine the mesh.

 # FAQs